CGodl/CleverBreak/README.md

 ![Signin Example](./readme_images/Signin.png)

 ### Add friends
-Users can quickly find and add friends on the platform via their email address
+Users can quickly find and add friends on the platform via their email address.
+Add the email of a fellow user and click 'Send Invite'

 ### Draft Bills
 Users can draft, edit, and delete bills between themselves and other cleverbreak members.